loicmorvan/Windsor/docs/registering-components-one-by-one.md

 The starting point for registering anything in the container is the container's `Register` method, with has one or more `IRegistration` objects as parameter.
-The simplest way to create those objects is using the static `Castle.MicroKernel.Registration.Component` class.
+The simplest way to create those objects is using the static `Castle.Windsor.MicroKernel.Registration.Component` class.
 Its `For` method returns a `ComponentRegistration` that you can use to further configure the registration.

 :information_source: **Isolate your registration code:** It is a recommended practice to keep your registration code in